 Our retail branch network in the United States is concentrated in the Midwest and West with a recent expansion to the East Coast, but our digital footprint is worldwide.
 In this increasingly digital age, our customers are located across the country and opt to bank via the U.S. Bank Mobile App.
-In fact, around 80% of consumer transactions and 65% of loan sales are now completed digitally.
+In fact, more than 80% of consumer transactions and 65% of loan sales are now completed digitally.

 We also have a significant international presence, with employees located in 13 countries.
 U.S. Bank subsidiary Elavon, for example, is the fourth-largest merchant acquirer in Europe, processing payments for many of the best-known retailers, restaurants, hotels and small- and medium-sized businesses on the continent.

 We offer a wide range of financial products, services and tools to individuals, families, small- and mid-sized businesses, large companies, governmental agencies and institutions.
 From checking accounts and voice banking to card readers and corporate bonds, we aim to serve customers with a blend of human expertise and leading digital innovation.
 Our U.S. Bank Mobile App, for example, has provided 2 billion personalized insights to customers about spending trends, saving opportunities and more.